-After the Android app has been downloaded to the desired device, the user can proceed to pair the device with the SHOUT ns.
-To pair a Bluetooth enabled device such as a smartphone or tablet with the SHOUT ns, a connection of a PC to the USB interface is required to use the SatTerm PC based Terminal Emulation application (see Section 6.2 Using SatTerm).
-Section 4.6 Device Bluetooth pairing with the SHOUT Android App has detailed steps to pair the SHOUT ns with an Android device.
+After the Android app has been downloaded to the desired device, pair the device with the SHOUT ns.
+To pair a Bluetooth-enabled device such as a smartphone or tablet with the SHOUT ns, a PC must be connected to the USB interface to use the SatTerm PC-based terminal emulation application (see section 5.2 Using SatTerm).
+Section 3.6 Pair Device Bluetooth with the SHOUT App has detailed steps to pair the SHOUT ns with an Android device.